JhonathanAlejandro01/holbertonschool-higher_level_programming/README.md

 # WELLCOME PYTHON3

-The repositorie next containt the projects for second trimestrt is about programming language Phython that is a language very high level
+The repositorie next containt the projects for second trimestrt is about programming language Phython that is a language very high level, javascript and MySQL.

 ## the directories: